 Decatur County REMC is a member-owned electric cooperative headquartered in Greensburg, Indiana.
 As a cooperative, Decatur County REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Indiana Connection, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Indiana Connection is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

-Chairman Tom Crowe called the October 25, 2018, meeting to order at 6:30 p.m., and Jason Barnhorst kept minutes of the meeting.
-All members of the board were present.
-Also present were DCREMC CEO Brett Abplanalp and DCREMC staff members Jeanne Loechle, Karen Forshee, and Rachel Sullivan.
-Upon motion by Michael Brelage, seconded by Dale… Continue reading.
+• Chairman Tom Crowe called the Jan.
+24, 2019, meeting to order at 6:30 p.m, and Jason Barnhorst kept minutes of the meeting. • All members of the board were present.
+Also present was DCREMC CEO Brett Abplanalp and DCREMC Accounting Manager Karen Forshee. • Upon motion by Jason Barnhorst, seconded by Brian Scheidler, and… Continue reading.

-Chairman Tom Crowe called the Thursday, Sept.
-27, 2018, meeting to order at 6:30 p.m., and Jason Barnhorst kept minutes of the meeting.
+Chairman Tom Crowe called the Thursday, Dec.
+27, 2018, meeting to order at 6:15 p.m., and Jason Barnhorst kept minutes of the meeting.
 All members of the board were present.
-Also present was DCREMC CEO Brett Abplanalp and DCREMC Accounting Manager Karen Forshee.
-Upon motion by Lawrence Young, seconded by Steve AmRhein, and carried, the… Continue reading.
+Also present was DCREMC CEO Brett Abplanalp and DCREMC staff members Jeanne Loechle, Rachel Sullivan and Crystal Greathouse.
+Upon motion by Jason Barnhorst, seconded by… Continue reading.